manami-project/modb-core/README.md

 + Default implementation for `PathConverter`.
 Takes an `AnimeConverter` as delegate and can convert files and directories

 ## HttpClient
-+ A client for HTTP requests based on [okhttp](https://github.com/square/okhttp)
-+ Can use individual retries if a request fails
++ Leightweight interface for creating HTTP calls including helpers for creating headers and setting user agents
 + Constants for the name of the property which can contain the path to a file providing possible user agents:
   + `FIREFOX_DESKTOP_USER_AGENTS_FILE_PROPERTY_NAME`
   + `FIREFOX_MOBILE_USER_AGENT_PROPERTY_NAME`